HannahAdegoye/topukyoutubers.github.io/README.md

 - What is the key pain point?

-The Head of Marketing wants to find out who the top YouTubers are in 2024 to decide on which YouTubers would be best to run marketing campaigns throughout the rest of the year.
+To strategize influencer marketing campaigns for the remainder of 2024, the Head of Marketing is seeking to identify the most prominent YouTubers of the year thus far.

 - What is the ideal solution?

-To create a dashboard that provides insights into the top UK YouTubers in 2024 that includes their
+The optimal approach would be to develop a dashboard that offers comprehensive analytics on the leading UK-based YouTubers in 2024, featuring key metrics such as their

 - subscriber count
 - total views
 - total videos, and
 - engagement metrics

-This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.
+This will help the marketing team make informed decisions about which YouTubers to collaborate with for marketing campaignsgns.

 ## User story

-As the Head of Marketing, I want to use a dashboard that analyses YouTube channel data in the UK .

-This dashboard should allow me to identify the top performing channels based on metrics like subscriber base and average views.

-With this information, I can make more informed decisions about which Youtubers are right to collaborate with, and therefore maximize how effective each marketing campaign is.
+As the Head of Marketing, I require a dashboard that analyses YouTube channel data specific to the UK market.
+This dashboard should empower me to pinpoint the top-performing channels based on key performance indicators such as subscriber count and average viewership.
+By leveraging these insights, I can make well-informed decisions regarding the most suitable YouTubers to collaborate with, thereby maximizing the effectiveness of each marketing campaign.

 # Data source